ieshaw/CCT_2020/PWN/pwn3/README.md

 Ok, so `printf` is in the `.plt`, can I get there?
 Yep, looks like that is connected to the text segment.
 (This is as `0x10901`).
 Well in that case, system is in the plt already too.
 In fact in the function `stack_run`(at `0x19c0`, system is given a pointer to... the name??

+Ok, just needed to redirect RIP to there with `\bin\sh` as the name.